Why Choose a Career in the Investment Industry?

 Typical Jobs for CFA® Charterholders*

-The full range of job functions includes relationship management and wealth management, data science, credit analysis, chief investment officer, trading, accounting and auditing, investment banking, and financial planning.
+The full range of job functions includes relationship management and wealth management, data science, credit analysis, chief investment officer, trading, accounting and auditing, investment banking, financial planning, and sales and trading.

 Typical Investment Management Sectors among CFA® Charterholders*